haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 From the iPad or the cheap MacBook: `ssh macbook`.
 Tmux auto-attaches to my persistent session, and from that moment the entire machine signs through the device in my hands.
 The SSH session, sure.
 But also the Jump Desktop screen share I have open next to it, and the Claude Code session that's been grinding away since breakfast.
 They all hold the same symlink, and the symlink now points at the forwarded agent.

 When any of them commits, the approval prompt appears right here.
-Touch ID on the cheap MacBook.
+Touch ID on the MacBook Neo.
 Face ID via Blink on the iPad.
 The commit gets signed with this device's key, which is a different key than the main Mac would use, but `allowed_signers` and GitHub know all my keys, so every commit verifies the same.

 When I close the connection, the next shell prompt on the Mac notices the dead socket and heals the symlink back to local Secretive.
 I sit down at the desk and Touch ID works like nothing happened.
 There's no remote mode to toggle, just a symlink that points at whatever agent is currently real.